 Getting real about marketing and motherhood

-While parenthood is easy to identify and it’s a trigger for significant life changes, segmenting the target market down to meaningful groups to target can be difficult.
+While parenthood is easy to identify and it’s a trigger for significant life changes, segmenting the target market down to meaningful groups to target is a challenge that few brands embrace, for fear of narrowing their audience too much, or simply not recognising the diversity.
 As a result motherhood can get treated as a homogenous state where in reality there is huge variety amongst mothers.

-Communicating to ‘mass mummies’ misses the mark (also seen in the categorization of women as ‘mumpreneurs’ or ‘mommy bloggers' - really, Carolyn Creswell is a mumpreneur?)
-Businesses that are quick to recognize trends within the generic target market often fail to explore deeper insights, meaning either women don’t connect with the brand, or in the worse case can actually do damage.
+But communicating to ‘mass mummies’ simply misses the mark.
+You also see it in the categorisation of women as Mumpreneurs or Mommy Bloggers (really, Carolyn Creswell of Carman’s Muesli is a Mumpreneur?)
+Businesses that are quick to recognise trends within the wider target market often fail to explore deeper insights, meaning either women don’t connect with the message, or in the worse case can actually do themselves brand damage.

-A well-known example was a US painkiller called Motrin, who ran an ad portraying babywearing as a fad and mocking those who made this choice, not realizing that attachment parenting is a considered and well-researched approach to parenting.
+A well-known example was a US painkiller called Motrin, who ran an ad portraying babywearing as a fad and mocking those who made this choice, rather than respecting the view that attachment parenting is a well-considered and proven approach to parenting.

-But really, isn't all advertising meant to be aspirational?
+But surely, isn't all advertising meant to be aspirational?

-Certainly businesses know that there is more to parenthood than the glow.
-But brands know that the birth of a baby is a key time when new purchase habits are formed, and 'know, like, buy' is still a tried and tested formula to drive brand loyalty.
-Businesses want to demonstrate that their product makes life better – and all mums want to be better rested, spend less time on the grind of nappy changes, clothes washing and have more time to enjoy their baby.
+Brands know that the birth of a baby is a key time when new purchase habits are formed, and 'know, like, buy' is still a tried and tested formula to drive brand loyalty.
+Certainly all mums want to be better rested, spend less time on the grind of nappy changes and clothes washing, and have more time to enjoy their baby.
+So while businesses know that there is more to parenthood than the glow, they know the easy way in is to demonstrate that their product makes life better.

 Advertisers conduct lots of market research to uncover what will make parents buy.
 One universal insight that does exist is that new mothers fear judgement - and brands generally get this.
 They are also very aware that guilt is a strongly felt emotion too.
 Unfortunately this is often played up too much in an attempt to push a sale - the suggestion that if we don't buy, we are letting our kids down.